joeberkovitz/qgis-nautical/index.md

 ![Chart Footprints](guide/images/ChartFootprints.png)

 As you can see, there are now shaded areas representing the area of each chart labeled with the chart's number, title and scale.
 These typically overlap.
+You can play with the checkboxes in the sub-layers of the Chart Footprints to view only footprints for certain chart scales, which makes things much clearer.

 Hovering your mouse over one of these areas will display a small popup window that looks like this: